IMF Chief Economist Gita Gopinath to leave job and return to Harvard University | Business

 The IMF said that as part of her many significant initiatives, Gopinath co-authored the "Pandemic Paper" on how to end the COVID-19 pandemic that set globally endorsed targets for vaccinating the world.

-Among her other key accomplishments, Gopinath helped set up a Climate Change team inside the IMF to analyse, among other things, optimal climate mitigation policies.
+Among her other key accomplishments, Gopinath helped set up a Climate Change team inside the IMF to analyze, among other things, optimal climate mitigation policies.

-“I would like to express my personal appreciation to Gita for her impressive contributions, her always wise counsel, her devotion for the mission of the Research Department and the Fund more broadly, as well as her widely recognised inclusive and accessible approach to colleagues and staff,” Georgieva added.
+"I would like to express my appreciation to Gita for her impressive contributions, her always wise counsel, her devotion for the mission of the Research Department and the Fund more broadly, as well as her widely recognized inclusive and accessible approach to colleagues and staff," Georgieva added.

+Later, in a tweet, Gopinath thanked her colleagues for making her stint at the IMF truly gratifying.

+''My immense gratitude to all my amazing colleagues at @IMFNews who make working at the IMF truly gratifying.
+I look forward to continuing working with them the next few months before my return to @Harvard,'' she wrote.
 Born in December 1971 to Malayalee parents, Gopinath had her schooling in Kolkata and graduated from the Lady Shri Ram College of Commerce in Delhi.
-She did Masters from the Delhi School of Economics as well as from the University of Washington.
+She did Masters's from the Delhi School of Economics as well as from the University of Washington.

 She joined the University of Chicago in 2001 as an Assistant Professor before moving to Harvard in 2005.
 She became a tenured Professor there in 2010.